 Editorial credit: Neil Anton Dumas / Shutterstock.com

-Paris Gay Pride, also know as Marche des Fiertes LGBT takes place annually, at the end of June in one of the most romantic European capitals in the world.
-It will take place between Monday, Jun 25th, to Sunday, Jul 1st, 2018.
-The march, held on Saturday, 2nd will kick off from the Luxembourg Metro, and finish at Place de la Republique, in central Paris.
+Paris Gay Pride, also known as Marche des Fiertes LGBT takes place annually, at the end of June in one of the most romantic European capitals in the world.
+The march, whose date is not confirmed yet, will kick off from the Luxembourg Metro, and finish at Place de la Republique, in central Paris.

 There will be a series of dance parties, special events and theme balls, mainly happening at the most gay-friendly district of Paris, Le Marais, where you can find great LGBT-friendly spots, bar and clubs to celebrate all day and night long!

 4. Berlin Pride

 The starting day of Berlin Pride celebration, in Germany known as Christopher Street Day, is Saturday, July 27th, a week after the Lesbian & Gay Stadtfest.
 It is one of the most famous gay prides in Europe, taking place annually since 1979, with hundreds of thousands of people participating each year.

 The parade starts at 12:00 at Kurfürstendamm and finishes at 14:00 at the Brandenburg Gate.
 The Soul of Stonewall Award ceremony, along with a variety of music events, acts and performances from world-famous DJs are happening on the main stage of the Pride Village in Straße des 17.

 Editorial credit: lonndubh / Shutterstock.com